How To Loosen Skateboard Trucks & Make Them Turn Correctly

 Loosen The Nut

-Loosen the kingpin nut by turning it counter clockwise with a skate tool or wrench.
+Loosen the kingpin nut by turning it counter clockwise with a skate tool or 3/8” wrench.
 Don’t leave your nut hanging on by only a few threads where it can come off easily.
-If any of the nuts are loose by hand even though they are screwed all the way on, they need to be replaced.
-The nylon inserts go bad after a while and don’t hold very well.
+Get new softer bushings if you need it that loose.
+Another thing is that if any of the nuts are loose by hand even though they are screwed all the way on, they need to be replaced.
+The nylon inserts in the metal nuts go bad after a while and don’t hold very well.